 Typical Coverage Components

 - Prenatal Care: Routine checkups, screenings (e.g., gestational diabetes, genetic tests), and education.
-Often covered at 100% under preventive care guidelines if the plan is ACA-compliant.
+Often covered at 100% as preventive under ACA‑compliant plans.

-- Delivery and Hospital Stay: Vaginal delivery typically covers 48 hours inpatient; cesarean section covers 96 hours.
-These are subject to the plan’s deductible, copay, and coinsurance.
+- Delivery and Hospital Stay: Vaginal delivery typically covers 48 hours inpatient; cesarean covers 96 hours.
+Subject to deductible, copay, and coinsurance.

-- Postpartum Care: Follow-up visits, mental health screening for postpartum depression, and breastfeeding support.
+- Postpartum Care: Follow‑up visits, mental health screening, and breastfeeding support.

 - Newborn Care: Well‑baby visits, vaccinations, and any necessary treatments during the initial hospital stay.